 In 1990, Martha Graham, the legend of modern dance, came to Korea.
 The great artist, then in her 90s, arrived at Gimpo Airport and a reporter asked her a typical question: “What do you have to do to become a great dancer?
 Any advice for aspiring Korean dancers?”
 Now, she was the master.
 This photo was taken in 1948 and she was already a celebrated artist.
 In 1990, she was asked this question.
 And here’s what she answered: “Just do it.”
 Wow.
 I was touched.
 Only those three words and she left the airport.
 That’s it.
 So what should we do now?
 Let’s be artists, right now.
 Right away.
 How?
 Just do it!

-Register now forPainting Excellenceand take your painting to a whole new level!
+Register now forPainting Excellenceand expand your painting universe!

-Four weeks of online instruction with Nancy Reyner Painting insights • inspiration • clarity • feedback • ideas • instruction • technique
+Join Nancy Reyner for this four week course of personalized online instruction!
+Painting insights • inspiration • clarity • feedback • ideas • instruction • technique

 Small group size for maximum personal attention.